cajuncoding/cajuncoding.github.io/_posts/2020-08-01-azure-functions-newtonsoft-json-conflict.md

 ## This is a pretty common issue
 First, if you're not familiar with some details of Azure Functions, here's a great post by [Hari Haran to start with](https://medium.com/@hharan618/common-issues-while-development-of-azure-functions-76b08299af58)!

-The Newtonsoft.Json dependency conflicts are also talked about in-depth on various Github issues [here](https://github.com/Azure/azure-functions-vs-build-sdk/issues/304), and [here](https://github.com/Azure/azure-functions-host/issues/4049), and [here](https://github.com/Azure/Azure-Functions/issues/1079), etc.
+The Newtonsoft.Json dependency conflicts are also talked about in-depth on various Github issues [here](https://github.com/Azure/azure-functions-vs-build-sdk/issues/304), and [here](https://github.com/Azure/azure-functions-host/issues/4049), and [here](https://github.com/Azure/Azure-Functions/issues/1079), and [here](https://github.com/Azure/azure-functions-vs-build-sdk/issues/330), etc.

+Oh, and some good info. has been updated in Stack Overflow [here](https://stackoverflow.com/questions/46073765/version-conflict-caused-by-microsoft-net-sdk-functions/46074367)...

 ## Our issue
 We encountered the Newtonsoft.Json conflict in our Azure Functions project for background processing (another series to come later) after adding a new feature to download data from Google Ads service using their API library.
 The devs pulled in the latest Google Ads API library and went to work.
 Once a bunch of code was written and unit-tested they integrated into the main Azure Functions project to start end-to-end testing and immediately encountered Newtonsoft.Json dependency conflicts!